 If endometriosis is stopping you from getting pregnant, or you’re keen to find a permanent cure that doesn’t involve hormone treatments, there are three main surgical solutions available to you.

 Laparoscopy: The most common way to surgically remove womb lining from areas of the body is with a laparoscopic procedure.
 Sometimes referred to as ‘keyhole surgery’, this involves three or four small incisions and the use of a laparoscope to remove the womb lining without open surgery.
 A small tube inside the body sends images to a TV screen – which the surgeon will use to guide a series of delicate instruments to the affected area.
 Although this procedure is conducted with a general anaesthetic, the recovery time in hospital is often just one day.

 Laparotomy: Where the endometriosis is more severe and widespread, it may be necessary for a surgeon to make a larger incision and remove the misplaced womb lining directly.
 This may be recommended in a situation where some of your organs have fused together, but you still want to try for a baby in the future.

 Hysterectomy: Although rarely a necessity, a hysterectomy may be recommended if you have no plans to have children in the future.
 While the removal of your entire womb may seem like a severe step, it will drastically reduce the chance of endometriosis returning in the future.
 The symptoms of endometriosis range from mildly irritating to excruciatingly painful.
-By talking through your symptoms with a gynaecologist in London you’ll be able to choose the treatments that are right for your personal circumstances.
+By talking through your symptoms with a gynaecologist you’ll be able to choose the treatments that are right for your personal circumstances.